hyperhq/blog.hyper.sh/blog/source/launch-your-jenkins-server-on-hyper.md

 94241df88c8bcf49f916cc8968a3b27ab4ca0fea55a40d405038409b0e643b79
 ```

-If you have read our previous blogs, you may noticed that we told Hyper_ to attach a persistent volume to this Jenkins container.
+If you have read our previous blogs, you may noticed that we told Hyper.sh to attach a persistent volume to this Jenkins container.
 This volume will persist the workspace in `/var/jenkins_home`, since all Jenkins data lives in there - including plugins and configurations.
-It is highly recommended to treat the `jenkins_home` directory as you would a database, and thanks to Hyper_ volume, you already achieved that.
+It is highly recommended to treat the `jenkins_home` directory as you would a database, and thanks to Hyper.sh volume, you already achieved that.

 ### Allocate public network
 Finally, allocate a `fip` and bind it with our Jenkins container.